Unité d'habitation: La Cité Radieuse, Marseille

 Le Corbusier's design was criticised by US architect Peter Blake for having small children's rooms, some without windows.
+In the 1980 documentary The Shock of the New, Robert Hughes argued that it had "one of the great rooves of the world" that conceptually reflected Le Corbusier's admiration for the Acropolis, but criticized other aspects of the building, including the unused space underneath and the small dwellings.
 Unlike many of the blocks it inspired, which lack the original's generous proportions, communal facilities and parkland setting, the Unité is popular with its residents and is now mainly occupied by upper middle-class professionals.

 Interiors

 The apartments were equipped with built-in furniture, and specially designed storage walls with various cupboards with sliding doors, which were designed by Charlotte Perriand in collaboration with Atelier Le Corbusier.
 Additionally Perriand collaborated on the design of the apartment kitchens, 321 of the 337 units were equipped with the Cuisine Atelier Le Corbusier, type 1 kitchens, many of which are still in place due to their efficient use of space.
 The steel stairs and the aluminium kitchen counters were designed by Jean Prouvé.
 Unité d'habitation model apartments have been renovated in the individual historic Unité buildings as well as rebuilt in exhibitions around the world.

+The units themselves were designed so each resident had an upstairs and downstairs space, with the upper unit fitting with the lower like a puzzle piece.
+The apartments were designed to be modular in nature and easy to industrially move in as one piece.